- 4.1. Labels And Companies

 This is a standard path for releases on small or medium sized labels operating in probably one country or territory.
-Non-major label releases in the rock, folk, and jazz genres are likely to follow a path close to this.
-If you substitute the recording studio for the artist's own studio, the model also fits a lot of electronic releases.
+Non-major label releases in the rock, folk and jazz genres are likely to follow a path close to this.
+If you replace the recording studio with the artist's own studio, the model also fits a lot of electronic releases.

 These releases are usually reasonably easy to catalog on Discogs - there will be one label for the release.